-This article explains the different evaluation methods To enable filtering candidates at scale, HackerRank provides candidate performance scores based on model performance metrics applicable For Data Science Questions.
-Since Data Science evaluation is very subjective, and the emphasis is on the approach a candidate takes to solve a question, HackerRank recommends that hiring managers evaluate filtered candidate submissions manually.
+This article explains the different evaluation methods to enable filtering candidates at scale.
+HackerRank provides candidate performance scores based on model performance metrics applicable to the Data Science questions.
+As Data Science evaluation is very subjective and emphasizes the approach a candidate takes to solve a question, HackerRank recommends that Hiring Managers evaluate filtered candidate submissions manually.

-Data Science questions are scored primarily after a thorough analysis of the candidates' solution Jupyter Notebook, available in the candidates' Test Report.
+Data Science questions are scored primarily after thoroughly analyzing the candidates' solution Jupyter Notebook, available in the candidates' Test Report.

-Read more about accessing and evaluating a Candidates' Test Report here.
+You can read more about accessing and evaluating a Candidate's Test Report here.

 - You must have a HackerRank for Work account.

-Data Science questions are manually evaluated and hence, the candidate test report experience offers a scoring rubric for each question to help the hiring manager perform an efficient, consistent manual evaluation on data science solutions.
+Data Science questions are manually evaluated.
+Therefore, the candidate test report experience offers a scoring rubric for each question to help the Hiring Manager perform an efficient, consistent manual evaluation of data science solutions.

 - Navigate to Tests and select the required Test.

-- Click on the Candidates tab, and select a Candidate entry pending evaluation.
+- Click the Candidates tab, and select a Candidate entry pending evaluation.

-- Alternatively, in the Summary tab, scroll down the page and click View detailed report for a particular Question.
+- On the Candidates Test Summary page, click View report for a particular question.

-- Upon arriving at a Detailed Candidate Test Report, you can choose to expand and view the question description, the interviewer guidelines with the scoring rubric (containing the solution Notebook, the evaluation script, etc. for all library Data Science questions) and review the candidate's submitted Jupyter notebook, by either downloading a Zip file or by launching a temporary Jupyter session with the candidate's code.
+- Scroll down to the Interviewer Guidelines (containing the solution Notebook, the evaluation script, and so on for all the library Data Science questions).
+You can also review the candidate's submitted Jupyter notebook by either downloading a zip file or launching a temporary Jupyter session with the candidate's code.

-- Launching the Jupyter session enables you to review all the files in the submission, run data cells, run any scripts, and try different aspects of the candidate submission, as shown below.
+- Launching the Jupyter session enables you to review all the files in the submission, run data cells, run any scripts, and try different aspects of the candidate submission.

-- Upon completing your evaluation, proceed to manually enter your score, and leave any candidate feedback.
+- Upon completing your evaluation, manually enter your score, and leave any candidate feedback.
 This completes the scoring for the particular question.

 Learn about how to analyze a Data Science Test Report in detail here.

-HackerRank also offers auto-scoring for the Data Science questions, learn more about it here
+HackerRank also offers auto-scoring for Data Science questions.
+Learn more about it here